 Golden Globe Nominations (9): Django Unchained (2012, Best Performance by an Actor in a Supporting Role), J. Edgar (2011, Best Actor, Drama), Revolutionary Road (2008, Best Actor, Drama), Blood Diamond (2006, Best Actor, Drama), The Departed (2006, Best Actor, Drama), The Aviator (2004, won Best Actor, Drama), Catch Me If You Can (2002, Best Actor, Drama), Titanic (1997, Best Actor, Drama), What’s Eating Gilbert Grape (1993, Supporting Actor, Drama).

-The actor has also received many other cinematic awards over the years from many organizations, including BAFTA, the Berlin International Film Festival, the Chicago Film Critics Association, the Hollywood Film Festival, the National Board of Review and others.
+DiCaprio has also received many other cinematic awards over the years from many organizations, including BAFTA, the Berlin International Film Festival, the Chicago Film Critics Association, the Hollywood Film Festival, the National Board of Review and others.
 For a full list, see Leonardo DiCaprio – Awards at IMDb.

+DiCaprio has long been active in support of various causes, including evironmental and sexual preference issues.
 On April 20, 2013, DiCaprio was in Los Angeles as one of many celebrity presenters for the 2013 GLAAD Media Awards.
 He joined Charlize Theron on stage to present the Stephen F. Kolzak Award to attorney Steve Warren for his activism work in the LGBT community.